google/oss-fuzz/docs/debugging.md

 ## Debugging Fuzzers with GDB

-If you decide to debug a fuzzer with gdb (which is already installed in base-runner-debug image), you may run the following:
+If you wish to debug a fuzz target with gdb, you may use the base-runner-debug
+image:

 ```bash
 $ python infra/helper.py shell base-runner-debug